 What is CARA Unmask?

-It is an app available in Android OS and Apple iOS where you could chat safely about your feelings and troubles, and to give back by helping others on the platform.
+It is an app available in Android OS and Apple iOS where you can chat safely about your feelings and troubles and to give back by helping others on the platform.

 How does CARA Unmask work?